William H. Parker (police officer): Police chief

 According to Edward J. Escobar, Parker's view of the world saw civilized society as one camp whereas the other camp was "the forces of chaos and iniquity."
 Escobar writes that the latter included "not only organized crime but also racial minority groups, dissidents, especially communists, and anyone who supported these groups, which for Parker meant anyone who criticized the police."

 Death

 Parker died of a heart attack on July 16, 1966, after attending a dinner where he received a commendation.
 The honor to him was held by the Second Marine Division Association at the Statler Hilton Hotel in Los Angeles.

 Completed under Parker's tenure in 1955, the former Police Administration Building on Los Angeles Street was renamed Parker Center shortly after his death, and served as LAPD's headquarters until the new HQ was completed in 2009.
-Although it was demolished in 2019, Parker Center lives on in popular media, with frequent appearances and mentions in the classic TV series Dragnet, Perry Mason, Columbo, and in the films, Blue Thunder and Inherent Vice.
+Although it was demolished in 2019, Parker Center lives on in popular media, with frequent appearances and mentions in the classic TV series Dragnet, Perry Mason, and Columbo, and in the films Blue Thunder and Inherent Vice.